 Last week, JSOF published 19 vulnerabilities found in Internet of Things devices.
-The collection of vulnerabilities was given the name Ripple20.
+Ripple20 is the name for the collection of vulnerabilities.

 JSOF is a team of experienced cyber security professionals, with a wide and deep understanding of software, technology, and security.
 They have deemed this situation as high risk because it affects hundreds of millions of devices.
 The vulnerabilities include multiple remote code executions.
 Some examples of such code execution are industrial control devices.
-They could be set to malfunction at a preset time or date.
-A good example is an intravenous infusion pump used in the healthcare world could have its behavior changed by this vulnerability.
+Malfunctions can occur at any time or date.
+For example, an intravenous infusion pump used in the healthcare world could have its behavior changed by this vulnerability.
 Imagine a drip rate changing or adding more medication than it is intended to for a patient.
 Even worse is that a malicious actor could hide vulnerable codes in the back end of these devices for years as they operate under normal conditions.
 Then one day a malicious hack is sent out for execution and this will make the devices a zero-day hack or act like sleeper agents.

 Where do these vulnerabilities stem from?